 For example, when describing a moment when one of our main characters is consumed by guilt and announces that he wishes to take Holy Orders, we have the following deadpan delivery: “There was only one answer to a crisis of this magnitude, the “wicked” youth was dispatched to Paris.
 There his tarnished virginity was soon blackened out of recognition, but so, as his father had hoped was his intended marriage with the church.”

 This surprising take on a father’s reaction to his son’s guilt-induced bout of piety is the reason that an age-old plot of a character trapped in the propriety of the aristocracy seems fresh.
-As readers, we aren’t expected to relate with society or it's insistent pull on our hero, instead, we are given permission to laugh at the absurdity of a privileged life.
+As readers, we aren’t expected to relate with society or its insistent pull on our hero, instead, we are given permission to laugh at the absurdity of a privileged life.

 So, while the plot of the fallen member of society is not new (thank you Anna Karenina), the perspective is new.
 The narrator guides us through the turmoil of our “hero” with often hilarious honesty.
-He dryly observes – and accepts – inequities in religion, class and gender, therefore, underlining the absurdities.
+He dryly observes – and accepts – inequities in religion, class, and gender, therefore, underlining the absurdities.

 Fowles wrote this novel in 1969, astutely paralleling a universe of inequity in the past with the world he lived in.
 Impressively for the author, but sadly for us, many of those inequities reverberate across the centuries to ring true today.

-When I first met Jeff, his books were kept in neat stacks on the floor of his bedroom.
+When I first met my late partner, Jeff, his books were kept in neat stacks on the floor of his bedroom.
 His books stretched toward the ceiling in sturdy towers that were nearly as tall as me.
 Like all things about Jeff, even his book collection seemed larger than life.
 Though cancer claimed my partner at the age of 40, I continue to learn from Jeff’s inquisitive and encyclopedic mind by digging into the books that peppered his thoughts and helped to form his perspective.